Petnow LogoPetnow

 Prerequisites

-Before you begin, ensure you have the following:
+Before you begin, make sure you have the following ready:

-Step 1: SDK Installation
+Step 1: Install the SDK

 The Petnow Android SDK is distributed through AWS CodeArtifact.